Office: Anna and John J. Sie International Relations Complex, Suite 2030

 - Minimum 3.7 major GPA (at the time of application and graduation);

 - Submission of Departmental Distinction application, by November 01 of junior year.
 Applications will be reviewed by the BA Program Committee in INTS and, if accepted, students will be notified prior to the registration period for Spring Quarter of their junior year.
-The application form is available on our BA Program Portfolio Community site, under the “Distinction in INTS” tab.
+The application form is available on our BA Program Portfolio Community site, under the “Distinction Program” tab.
 Failure to apply on time will invalidate a student’s eligibility to participate in the program.
 (Note: If a student plans to study abroad during spring quarter of junior year, they must submit their application by November 1st of sophomore year to remain eligible for Departmental Distinction.)

 Students accepted to the Departmental Distinction Program must successfully complete the following curriculum in a satisfactory manner in order to achieve distinction in INTS: